gotev/android-upload-service/README.md

 }
 ```

 and do a project sync.
+If you're upgrading to 2.0 from 1.6, read [2.0 migration notes](https://github.com/alexbbb/android-upload-service/releases/tag/2.0).
-If you're upgrading to 1.6 from previous releases, [read this migration notes](https://github.com/alexbbb/android-upload-service/releases/tag/1.6).
-To start using the library, you have to initialize it.
-I suggest you to do that in your Application subclass:
+If you're upgrading to 2.0 from 1.5 or older releases, [read 1.6 migration notes first](https://github.com/alexbbb/android-upload-service/releases/tag/1.6).

+To start using the library, you have to initialize it in your Application subclass:
 ```java
 public class Initializer extends Application {

     @Override
     public void onCreate() {
         super.onCreate();
         // setup the broadcast action namespace string which will
         // be used to notify upload status.
         // Gradle automatically generates proper variable as below.